Overview

 Learning a new language, especially multiple ones, has been known to boost brain function.
 Some findings in multiple studies show that how a person processes language learning can increase the volume of the brain’s white and grey matter.
 This, in turn, improves memory, focus, and problem-solving skills.
 Learning a second language also helps slow down cognitive decline, as revealed by bilingual participants in one study.
 They developed dementia and Alzheimer’s disease almost 5 years later compared to monolingual study participants.

 Communication skills remain one of the top 10 skills every employee should excel in.
 If you can communicate in other languages, your career prospects not only increase but also keep you competitive in the job market.
 Your potential to earn money doubles or triples with the privilege of choosing your employer and where to work.
-Your proficiency in a second language can take you to different countries and enjoy new experiences.
+Your proficiency in a second language can take you to different countries and allow you to enjoy new experiences.

 Part of learning a new language is to communicate and interact with native speakers.
 You not only learn how to say words but also understand the cultural meaning and nuances behind the language.
 Certain languages, for example, use honorifics that can completely change how you address someone or convey a message.
 Travelling to another country is also easier and more enriching if you can communicate with the locals.
 You can further deepen your cultural understanding by learning a new language in another country, an opportunity you can enjoy with a language visa in Thailand.